Pete-Hall/to-do-list/README.md

 - [x] READ - add the ability to display tasks from the database onto the DOM
 - [x] DELETE - add the ability to delete a task from the database and have the DOM update
 - [x] UPDATE - add the ability to update a task from incomplete to complete (false to true)
-- [ ] add CSS styling for aesthetics (check this out after Bootstrap)
+- [x] add CSS styling for aesthetics (check this out after Bootstrap)
+- [x] add data validation so no empty task gets added

 - [ ] add comments for clarity
 - [ ] update readme to describe what's happening

-- [ ] add data validation so no empty task gets added

-- [x] add toggle ability to the update button

 ## Stretch Goals Tasks
-- [ ] figure out a way to toggle whether or not a task is completed (vs completing it and that decision being final)
+- [x] figure out a way to toggle whether or not a task is completed (vs completing it and that decision being final)

 - [x] feature-styling-bootstrap
   - [x] buttons